sroko1/ConsoleBankApp/README.md

 ###Console application that simulates a simple bank.
 Application is connected to a database and provide a Javalin-based API for web requests.
+It contains two controllers with CRUD requests.

 ● Customers are able to register with a username and password, and apply to open an account/ joint accounts.